Online Colleges in Idaho

 Idaho has been involved in web-based education since its early developmental stages, launching what was eventually known as the Idaho Electronic Campus in 2000.
 The site was a marketplace for online courses available at the state’s public colleges and universities.

-Today, Independent Study in Idaho offers almost 100 courses online, which can be transferred to most postsecondary institutions for college credit.
+Today, Independent Study in Idaho (ISI) offers almost 100 courses online, which can be transferred to most postsecondary institutions for college credit.
 The program is headed by University of Idaho in conjunction with Idaho State University, Boise State University and Lewis-Clark State College.

 Most of Idaho’s colleges and universities also offer their own online degree programs.